27° 02.44' N., 16° 24.26' E.

 Two paired stones of this ureilite were found on the Dar al Gani plateau in the Sahara Desert, which have a total weight of 277 g.
-They are highly shocked with mosaicism of olivine and are weathered to grade W3.
-DaG 084 belongs to Berkley's fayalite-rich subgroup I, having a Mg# in the range of Fo ~7687.
-This brecciated meteorite is probably paired with DaG 164 (57 g) and DaG 165 (32 g), and possibly with numerous other monomict and polymict named masses that were found in close proximity.
-All of these individual stones might represent the breakup of a >7 kg polymict ureilite regolith fragment (Downes et al., 2010).
+The brecciated, highly shocked DaG 084 exhibits mosaicism in its olivines and has experienced heavy terrestrial weathering consistent with grade W3.
+The meteorite belongs to Berkley's fayalite-rich subgroup I, having a Mg# in the range of Fo7687.
+This ureilite is probably paired with the polymict ureilites DaG 164 (57 g) and DaG 165 (32 g), and possibly with numerous other monomict and polymict named masses found in close proximity.
+All of these individual stones might represent the breakup of a >7 kg polymict regolith fragment (Downes et al., 2010).

 A MnCr isotopic study was conducted by Shukolykov and Lugmair (2006) on the paired polymict ureilite DaG 165 and some others.
 Their results indicate that DaG 165 last equilibrated very early in Solar System history, ~4.562 b.y. ago, which is much earlier than Kenna.
 Three volatile-rich CI-like clasts present in the polymict ureilite DaG 164 pairing have been studied by Patzek et al. (2016, 2017, 2018, 2019).
 They found that these fine-grained hydrous clasts are highly enriched in D (δD up to +1000) and plot along an extension of the CCAM line on an O-isotopic diagram (see top diagram below).
 The heavier bulk oxygen composition of these clasts is derived from the incorporation of 16O-poor ices from the outer Solar System.
 A meteorite sample with a mineralogy and isotopic composition similar to these clasts has not yet been recovered.